Lightweight integration of 3D features to improve 2D image segmentation: Merging strategy

 We analyse the efficiency of our procedure for merging the 3D features in the 2D image analysis network.
 We first compare merging such features before the 2D encoder or at the end of the 2D decoder.
 As illustrated in Table \ref{tab:mergeFeat}, we found that merging the 3D features at an early stage allows the 2D network to better integrate 3D features.
 Since our 3D network's weights update comes from the 2D groundtruth, the early merge also helps the 3D network to produce more relevant features for the 2D segmentation task.
+In these experiments, we remove the data augmentation techniques.

 To merge the RGB images and the point features images we use two different convolutional layers depending on the availability of a projected 3D information on the pixel.
 If no point projects on the pixel, we us a 1x1 convolution to transform it from 3 channels to 64 channels.
 Otherwise, we concatenate the $61$-channel geometric feature with the $3$-channel RGB feature and then use a 1x1 convolution to recombine the 64 channels in an optimal way.
 Another option is to use a single 1x1 convolution operator, independently of the availability of a projected 3D point.
 In that case we use 0-padding for building a 64 channel descriptor of the projection-less pixels.
 We call this second option "Merge with padding".
 Table \ref{tab:mergeFeat} shows that this second option is slightly less efficient.